 The overall rating of the Petmate Top Load Hard-sided Cat Carrier is 5 out of 5 for its durability and convenient top-loading feature.

-The Petyella cat carrier has taken pet carrying to a whole new level.
+This model has taken pet carrying to a whole new level.
 This unit expands on both sides to make for 31 inches of stretched-out comfort – perfect for when staying in a hotel overnight or long waits at the airport.
-This cat carrier is made from durable mesh ventilation and nylon with a removable padded shoulder strap.
+It is made from durable mesh ventilation and nylon with a removable padded shoulder strap.
 When condensed you can load your cat through the zippered front panel or the top panel.
 It even comes with a handy side pocket to carry those extras like food, bowls, and treats.

-One of the great things about this product is that it is secure and strong, providing your cat with the ultimate in comfort.
+One of the great things about this product is that it is secure and strong, providing the feline with the ultimate in comfort.
 Other pleasing features are;

 The biggest concern reviewers had of this product is it’s only designed for pets under 14 pounds.
 In addition, the mesh ventilation material may be chewed through by active pups or frightened cats.